Reliability analysis for non-deterministic limit-states using stochastic emulators: Stochastic emulators

 A second, generally more efficient approach was introduced by \cite{Zhu_2021_GLaM} and eliminates the need for replications.
 Given an experimental design $\cx = \acc{\ve{x}^{\prt{1}}. \ldots, \ve{x}^{\prt{N}}}$ and its associated model responses $\cy = \acc{y^{\prt{1}}. \ldots,y^{\prt{N}}}$, the associated maximum likelihood optimization problem is directly cast as a function of the PCE coefficients $\ve{c}$:

 where

-Here, the set $\cc$ defines the search space for $\ve{c}$ and $f_Y$ represents the PDF of the generalized lambda distribution and reads:

-A closed-form solution of $Q^{-1}$ is generally not available, therefore the PDF is obtained numerically.
-For further details on the estimator in \eqrefe{eq_estimator_KL_div}, the reader is referred to \cite{Zhu_2020,Zhu_2021_GLaM}.
+In \eqrefe{eq_estimator_KL_div}, $f$ represents the PDF of the generalized lambda distribution, which can be obtained by numerically calculating the reciprocal of the derivative of the quantile function in \eqrefe{eq_quantilefunction_GLD}.
+The set $\cc$ defines the search space for $\ve{c}$.
+For further details on the estimator in \eqrefe{eq_estimator_KL_div}, refer to \cite{Zhu_2020,Zhu_2021_GLaM}.

 A detailed analysis of the impact of replications on experimental design is provided in \cite{Zhu_2021_GLaM}.
 A straightforward advantage of not using replications is that the available computational budget can be allocated to a more space-filling experimental design, ensuring information is distributed across the entire domain rather than concentrated at replicated points.
-Furthermore, it eliminates the constraints associated to predefined experimental designs, allowing datasets collected for other purposes to be used to train the emulator.
+This leads to a more comprehensive and robust model.
+Furthermore, it eliminates the need for predefined experimental design constraints, allowing datasets collected for other purposes to be used to train the emulator.